 Fewer vet visits

 Consequently, we started her on these anal gland supplements for dogs and after a few weeks, saw a distinct improvement.
-Some months in, and Coco has only had to go to the vets once to chivvy the process along a bit which is a significant improvement.
+Some months in, and Coco has still not had to go to the vets to chivvy the process along which is a result in her book!

 Appetising